If you’re interested in selling knowledge products, Kajabi is one of the best options available.

 The lower tier is generally the self-study option that only gives access to the course material.

 The higher tiers, on the other hand, give access to one-on-one lessons and group coaching sessions.
 In some cases, they even include access to a private community and charge a monthly or yearly subscription fee.

 As seen in this example, Kajabi enables creators to charge a recurring price and create multi-tiered offers, making it a solid subscription platform for creators.

 Created by Amy Porterfield, one of the most popular names in this space, the course is open for enrollment just a couple of times a year.

-The first thing that strikes you about the course website is that the member area is exceptionally well-designed with a Kajabi template and custom graphics.
+The first thing that strikes viewers about the course’s website is that the member area is exceptionally well-designed.

-Besides core modules, the course packs in several bonuses like Q&A vault, Tech Library, access to a private Facebook community, to name a few, and they also have a unique look and feel.
+Besides core modules, it packs in several bonuses like a Q&A vault, a Tech Library, and access to a private Facebook community to name a few, while having a unique look and feel.

-Course player design is one area where the platform shines over Kajabi competitors, and Digital Course Academy is an excellent example of a business making use of that.
+The course player design is one area where the platform shines over Kajabi competitors, and Digital Course Academy is an excellent example of a business that uses that.

-Even if you don’t want to use Kajabi as an all-in-one platform, it’s worth considering using it to manage the online course creation and engagement side of things.
+Even if you don’t want to use Kajabi as an all-in-one platform, it’s worth consideringto manage the online course creation and engagement side of things.

-An intuitive course builder, beautiful course player themes, coaching and community products, mobile app feature, course analytics, etc. make it a standout course platform option.
+An intuitive course builder, beautiful course player themes, coaching and community products, a mobile app feature, course analytics, and more, make it a standout course platform option.